MiracleOS-Team/desktop/README.md

-# desktop (WIP)
+# Desktop
-The main desktop manager prgram
+The main desktop environment

-Currently implements only the main menu
+Start by `go run -v .` or by downloading an executable in the github actions